pankajk787/v-chat/readme.md

-# Chat App using React and socket.io
+# V-Chat - Chat App using React and socket.io
 This is a chat application where users can join into a room and chat together by sending text messages.

 ### Stack used: